Cacti/plugin_syslog/README.md

 * issue#102: Syslog statistics filter problem - select program
 * issue#101: Alert rule SQL Expression not working as expected
 * issue#100: Fix odd/even classes generation in report
+* issue#99: Re-Alert Cycle (Alert Rules) is wrong in case of 1 minute poller interval
 * issue#96: Syslog filtering does not work with some international characters
 * issue#87: Program data is not sync with syslog_incoming under PHP 7.2